Sri Lankans in Malaysia: Settlement

 In Kuala Lumpur, the Ceylon Tamil population was mainly concentrated in Brickfields and Sentul because of the proximity of the Administrative Centre of the Malayan Railway (opposite the railway station) and the Sentul Workshop.
 The Government provided accommodation for the white and the blue collar workers in these areas.
 The Ceylon Tamils living in both these areas are mostly devout Saivites and as they fervently believed that "no one should live in a place that has no Temple ", they soon began to organise themselves into Associations.

 This led to construction of the Sri Kandaswamy Kovil, which has become a landmark and tourist attraction in the city, showcasing Sri Lankan Tamil and Hindu architecture at its finest.

 Politics

 In 1958, the Malaysian Ceylonese Congress was established as a political party with the aim of giving support to the then Alliance party.
 MCC has continuously supported the Barisan Nasional and the Government.
 It was formed to promote and preserve the Political, Educational, Social and Cultural aspects of the Malaysian Ceylonese Community.

-Notable politicians of Sri Lankan origin include S. J. V. Chelvanayakam, Ramon Navaratnam, D. R. Seenivasagam, and E. E. C. Thuraisingham.